 OUR FOCUS AREAS OF EDUCATION

-Burns sustained from accidents and military injuries are visible.
-Individuals suffer from itching, pain, tightness, color inconsistency, disability with occupational, financial and social consequences, and stigmatizing, to mention a few.
-Laser treatment has shown to minimize most of these symptoms.
-Laser treatment should be standardized and made available to all.
+Burns sustained from accidents and military injuries leave physical, visible scars.
+Individuals suffer from itching, pain, tightness, color inconsistency, and disabilities that carry occupational, financial and social consequences.
+Laser treatment has been shown to minimize most of these symptoms and should be standardized and made available to all.

 On November 11th, 2006, Bill was spending time in his camper doing chores; multi-tasking like many do.
-Having left his camper for a few minutes forgetting the stove was still on.
-When he returned he saw heavy smoke in/around the unit.
-He entered to get the fire extinguisher which didn't help very much because the propane tank was still on.
-The flames overtook Bill.
-What Bill remembers after that is a helicopter landing near him.
+Having left his camper for a few minutes, forgetting the stove was still on, he returned to find heavy smoke in and around the unit.
+He entered to get the fire extinguisher, which didn't help very much since the propane tank was still on.
+The flames overtook him.
+What Bill remembers after that, is a helicopter landing near him.

-Years later now, Bill reflects on the treatments available to aide in his ongoing recovery.
-Most significant scarring is on his head and reconstructed hands.
-Treatments included compression suits, home care and a series of 20-30 minute laser treatments which Bill says are so helpful with the itching and scar reduction.
-Some scars actually disappeared!
+Now, years later, Bill reflects on the treatments available to aide in his ongoing recovery.
+The most significant scarring is on his head and reconstructed hands.
+Treatments included compression suits, home care and a series of 20-30 minute laser treatments which Bill says are extremely helpful with scar reduction and relieving the itching.
+Some scars have actually disappeared!

-After a total of 8 months of surgeries and special care, Leo lives with constant pain along with tingling in his legs-- like pins and needles.
-The pain comes mostly from his legs and the scars on his face and upper arms where his utility gloves did not protect him.
-Leo's injuries were from the fire as well as the heat.
-The combination affected bones in his legs, so much so that there was discussion to remove his legs beneath his knees.
-Pain Management is a constant thought for Leo on two fronts.
-The nerve pain in his bones caused by the heat is one focus area and the other pain is from the scars.
-Through the use of lasers starting in 2014, Leo reports that the lasers have given him 100% freedom from the pain.
+After a total of 8 months of surgeries and special care, Leo lived with constant pain, along with tingling in his legs-- like pins and needles.
+The pain came mostly from his legs and the scars on his face and upper arms, where his utility gloves did not protect him.
+Leo's injuries were from extreme heat, as well as the fire.
+The combination affected bones in his legs, so much so that there was discussion about amputating his legs beneath his knees.
+Pain Management was challenging for Leo on two fronts.
+In addition to constant pain from his scars, he experienced excruciating nerve pain in his bones.
+Through the use of lasers starting in 2014, Leo reports that the treatments have given him 100% freedom from the pain.

-The treatment began with feeling loosening of the skin on his face, great results with the red and rough texture of the skin so much so that he almost feels like it did before the explosion.
+Laser treatments also loosened the skin on his face, and eliminated so much of the red and rough texture of the skin, that Leo says it almost feels like it did before the explosion.
 He constantly talks to other scar patients about his success with lasers because many do not have access or knowledge of their benefits.

-He remembers his mom racing to the emergency room in their small hometown.
-Fifty-five percent of his body had 2nd degree burns.
-His recovery began with a 5 month stay in the hospital.
+He remembers his mom frantically racing to the emergency room in their small hometown.
+His long and painful recovery began with a 5-month stay in the hospital.

-Various treatments and hospital visits became a routine for Maurice.
-Over the last 20 years, he worked with pressure garments, surgeries and ointments that improved his scars but did not take away the pain resulting from his injuries and no flexibility.
-However, in January 2014, Maurice was introduced to laser treatment.
-He likes lasers best because the procedure is less invasive and can be done as an outpatient.
-Scarred tissue area is softened to increase his flexibility.
-In particular, Maurice's ankle that once was so painful has become receptive to the laser.
-He is feeling better after a number of laser treatments and is at ease when walking.
+Various treatments and hospital visits became routine for Maurice.
+Over the past 20 years, pressure garments, surgeries and ointments improved his scars, but did not take away the pain and lack of flexibility that resulted from his injuries.
+Fortunately, in January 2014, Maurice was introduced to laser treatment.
+He is extremely impressed with lasers, which he finds much less invasive than previous treatments, and loves that they can be administered to him as an outpatient.
+Scarred tissue areas have been successfully softened to increase flexibility.
+Most importantly, Maurice's ankle, painful for decades, has become receptive to the laser rays.
+He is feeling significantly better after a number of laser treatments, and is now finally at ease when walking.